awslabs/kubeflow-manifests/website/content/en/blog/_index.md

 ## Watch

 This section curates a list of recorded virtual workshops, demos, and general presentations illustrating how to leverage Kubeflow on AWS and SageMaker to build, run, and monitor scalable ML workflows on Kubernetes.

+1. [Train and deploy your deep learning models with AWS distribution of Kubeflow integrated with Amazon SageMaker](https://pages.awscloud.com/Train-and-deploy-your-deep-learning-models-with-AWS-distribution-of-Kubeflow-integrated-with-Amazon-SageMaker_2022_VW_s50e02-MCL_OD) - This workshop covers Kubeflow on AWS v1.6 architecture and is using one-click solution that is now provided in AWS Kubeflow distribution to automate end to end deployment of Amazon EKS and Kubeflow.
+The workshop has further used this automated setup to demonstrate how Amazon Sagemaker could be leveraged from Kubeflow Pipelines using latest SageMaker components that now supports SageMaker ACK Operators to run PyTorch based distributed model training.

 1. [AWS Virtual Workshop "Distributed Training using PyTorch with Kubeflow on AWS and AWS DLC"](http://youtu.be/qctwfYZKK8M) - Demonstrates how Kubeflow on AWS integration with AWS Deep Learning Containers and Amazon Elastic File System (Amazon EFS) allows building and training PyTorch based deep learning models on both Amazon SageMaker and Amazon Elastic Kubernetes Service (EKS) with flexibility and scale in a hybrid architecture.
 Attended by over 50 customers.
 Aug 23rd, 2022